4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Medications

-• The benefit of octreotide administration in variceal GI bleeding is relatively clear.
-It decreases portal vein pressure, therefore theoretically reduces variceal bleeding.
-In non-variceal upper GI hemorrhage, there are some weak evidence that octreotide administration was associated with a reduced risk of continued bleeding.35
+- The benefit of octreotide administration in variceal GI bleeding is relatively clear.
+It decreases portal vein pressure and, therefore theoretically reduces variceal bleeding.
+In non-variceal upper GI hemorrhage, there is some weak evidence that octreotide administration was associated with a reduced risk of continued bleeding 35.

-• In patients with possible variceal bleeding, octreotide is given as 50 mcg bolus followed by a continuous infusion at a rate of 50 mcg/hr.
+- In patients with possible variceal bleeding, octreotide is given as a 50 mcg bolus followed by a continuous infusion at a rate of 50 mcg/hr.

-• There is not compelling evidence for its role in the treatment of GI bleeding.
-In a recent randomized trial (HALT-IT)36 use of tranexamic acid did not improve death due to bleeding within 5 days in patients with acute GI bleeding.
+- There is no compelling evidence for its role in the treatment of GI bleeding.
+In a recent randomized trial (HALT-IT) use of tranexamic acid did not improve death due to bleeding within 5 days in patients with acute GI bleeding 36.

 Intervention

-Upper endoscopy is often the first line option for both diagnostic and therapeutic purposes in patients with acute UGIB.
-The severity of bleeding may determine the optimal time to endoscopy.
+Upper endoscopy is often the first-line option for both diagnostic and therapeutic purposes in patients with acute UGIB.
+The severity of bleeding may determine the optimal time for endoscopy.
 Patients with initial hemodynamic instability deserve more urgent intervention.
 (EM:RAP: timing of endoscopy for acute UGIB)

-• Prokinetic agents: may consider erythromycin or metoclopramide to promote gastric emptying prior to procedure.
-Erythromycin can be given as 3 mg/kg IV infusion over 5 minutes, 15 minutes prior to procedure.42
+- Prokinetic agents: may consider erythromycin or metoclopramide to promote gastric emptying before the procedure.
+Erythromycin can be given as a 3 mg/kg IV infusion over 5 minutes, 15 minutes before the procedure.42

 Procedural sedation for upper endoscopy in non-intubated patients